Aggregated Individual Reporting for Post-Deployment Evaluation: Defining aggregated individual reporting

+An AIR mechanism comprises three key entities.
 First, the \textbf{\textit{evaluated system}} determines the scope of the AIR mechanism.
 For example, this could be a general-purpose model like ChatGPT or Claude; a product that scribes in-person doctors' appointments; or a predictive algorithm that several banks use for making loan decisions.
 Reports are submitted \textit{about} the evaluated system.
 Second, the evaluated system induces an \textbf{\textit{affected population}}.
 This could include users of ChatGPT, or their loved ones; patients and healthcare workers; or loan applicants.
 Reports are submitted \textit{by} members of the affected population.
-Finally, the AIR mechanism is orchestrated by a \textbf{\textit{mechanism administrator}}, which is the organizational entity that collects and aggregates the reports.
+Finally, the AIR is orchestrated by a \textbf{\textit{mechanism administrator}}, which is the organizational entity that collects and aggregates the reports.
 The administrator makes key decisions like determining the scope of the evaluated system and the affected population, as well as various implementation details as discussed in Section \ref{sec:implement}.
-The mechanism administrator could be first-party, i.e. the same organization that operates the evaluated system (e.g., OpenAI collecting reports for ChatGPT); second-party, i.e. an organizational user of the evaluated system (e.g., a hospital system collecting reports about an AI scribe product); or third-party, i.e. an external organization (e.g., a government body or activist nonprofit collecting reports about a loan allocation algorithm).
-This taxonomy matches prior work in the AI audit space (e.g., \citet{raji2022outsider}).